-- Unofficial transcripts will be accepted in lieu of official transcripts, but official transcripts must be submitted before the student can enroll for another semester. - Minimum test scores on the GRE, MAT, or Praxis II are temporarily waived. - Recommendations are temporarily waived.
+- Unofficial transcripts will be accepted in lieu of official transcripts, but official transcripts must be submitted before the student can enroll for another semester. - Minimum test scores on the Praxis II are temporarily waived. - Recommendations are temporarily waived.

 Admission to Candidacy (Graduate)